vmware-tanzu/cross-cluster-connectivity/README.md

 - `xcc-dns-controller` on the management cluster
 - `dns-server` on any workload cluster where cross-cluster DNS resolution is desired

+## Limitations
+The current project has some important limitations:

+- End-to-end use cases rely on an L7 Ingress (Gateway) for HTTP(S) or SNI-based routing
+  - Potential future feature: resolve NodePort Services, e.g. #71
+- No resolution across management-cluster namespaces
+  - Maybe a future feature?
+- Ingress gateway must be behind a Service type:LoadBalancer
+  - Future feature: maybe support ingress listening on node-ports or host-ports (#44 and #45)
+- Hostnames include the name of the cluster hosting the service
+  - Future: add some kind of CNAME support to hide the cluster name?

 ## Walkthrough